SergeyKev/EOSIO-Documentation/Resources.md

 Whether a blockchain is over or under the ideal Bandwith usage is determined using an ideal target usage which is voted on by the producers.

+#### Delegation

+Any user may stake tokens into the Bandwidth resource pool of any user, including their own.
+This Bandwidth may be instantly used by the owner of the Bandwidth resource pool that received the stake and may only be unstaked by the user who supplied the tokens.
+Therefore, the staking user retains ownership of the tokens.

-#### Charging
+#### Locking

 In order to prevent abuses where a user stakes EOS, uses some incidental resources, un-stakes EOS and gives it to another user to "double dip" on incidental resources.
-The allocation of Bandwith "charges" over time and "discharges" on use.
-Practically speaking, this means that Bandwidth is not immediately available when it is staked.
-A users stake represents their capacity for Bandwidth that will fill over time with _actual usable_ Bandwidth that is consumed when transactions are processed.
-Burst capacity is available through Bandwidth Delegation described below.

-#### Delegation

-Any user may delegate some of their Bandwidth resources to another user.
-When this is done, it can be done "charged" or "uncharged".
-Uncharged delegation is exactly equivalent to the receiving user having staked EOS tokens themselves, with the exception that the user who delegates the Bandwidth may revoke it at any time.
-Delegating "charged" Bandwidth allows the receiving user to instantly consume the Bandwidth.
-Regardless of how it was delegated, when the delegation is revoked, it is returned with whatever level of charge it possesses at the time of revocation.
+The allocation of Bandwidth is effectively held in escrow by the chain for a period of time after it is un-staked from the Bandwidth resource pool.
+This locking period is voted on by Producers and defaults to 3 days.

+A user may only have 1 outstanding escrow per-staked Bandwidth resource pool.
+If a user attempts to unstake token while a pending escrow is underway, that escrow is cancelled and the combined value of the escrow and the newly unstaked tokens is added to a new escrow which has a fresh locking period.
+For example, if 2 days ago a user unstaked 10 tokens and today they issue an action to unstake 5 more tokens, they will effectively receive 15 tokens in 3 days.

 ### Analysis/Use Cases